monzo/response/README.md

 ---

-# Quick Start

-Ready to create your own project using Response?
-This quick start explains how to start one from scratch.
+# Adding Response to your own project

 [Start a new Django project](https://docs.djangoproject.com/en/2.2/intro/tutorial01/), if you don't have one already:
 ```